OpenNebula/docs/source/intro_release_notes/release_notes_enterprise/resolved_issues_6104.rst

 The following issues has been solved in 6.10.4:

-- `Restic passwords: remove quotes and sanitize <https://github.com/OpenNebula/one/issues/6666/>`__.
+- `Fix a bug when Restic passwords include quotes <https://github.com/OpenNebula/one/issues/6666/>`__.
 - `Fix onevrouter instantiate command prompts for user input unnecessarily <https://github.com/OpenNebula/one/issues/6948/>`__.
+- `Fix user-input option for CLI to support values containing commas and equal signs <https://github.com/OpenNebula/one/issues/6975/>`__.

 The following issues have been solved in the Sunstone Web UI: